You’ve got questions about becoming a doula? We’ve got answers for you!

-15. Do I have to find my own births or does your program help us to find expectant mothers?
+15. Do I have to find my own births or does your program help to find expectant mothers?

 Yes and Yes.
-While we don’t have established connections with birth professionals in most communities (to do so would be logistically impossible), we do prepare our students to establish those connections where they live for themselves.
+While we don’t have established connections with birth professionals in most communities (to do so would be logistically impossible), we do prepare our students to establish those connections where they live.
 Our emphasis on community and working yourself into the established birthing community where you live is a primary aim of our program.
 To that end, we do tend to give a little more attention to the medical aspects of birth, so that our doulas feel confident and comfortable working along side other members of the birth team.

 We also encourage community outreach through our assignments.
 These community assignments help you to also develop relationships with prospective clients.